والأداء أنواع كامل و قاصر و ما هو شبيه بالقضاء

 كالصوم للصوم والفدية له وقضاء تكبيرات العيد في الركوع

-If a person misses a fast and they are required to make it up, it is only logical to compensate it by keeping another fast.
-This is the logical equivalent, and therefore is considered to be qaḍāʾ maʿqūl.
-This is an example of the first type of qaḍāʾ.
+When a person misses a fast and must make it up, the only logical compensation is another fast.
+This is the logical equivalent and so counts as qaḍāʾ maʿqūl.
+It is the first type of qaḍāʾ.

 ووجوب الفدية في الصلوة للاحتياط كالتصدّق بالقيمة عند فوات أيام التضحية

-ʿAllāmah al-Nasafī mentions the ṣadaqah given as precaution when the days of Eid are over as similar to giving fidyah for ṣalāh. Ṣadaqah is made wājib if a person made an oath to give a sheep to a poor person, or they bought a sheep and it died before being slaughtered.
-In both these cases the value of the sheep22 should be given in ṣadaqah.
-Furthermore, if a sheep was bought for slaughter but the days of Eid passed, then this sheep is still slaughtered as a precaution.
-All of these examples resemble the case mentioned regarding giving fidyah for ṣalāh.
+ʿAllāmah al-Nasafī then sets the precautionary ṣadaqah that follows the days of Eid as a parallel to fidyah for ṣalāh. Ṣadaqah becomes wājib when a man has sworn to give a sheep to a poor person, or has bought a sheep and it has died before slaughter; in both cases the value of the sheep22 is given as ṣadaqah.
+If a sheep has been bought for slaughter and the days of Eid have passed, that sheep is still slaughtered as a precaution.
+All these cases bear on the giving of fidyah for ṣalāh.

 ومنها ضمان المغضوب بالمثل و هو السابق أو بالقيمة و ضمان النفس و الأطراف بالمال